 Students wishing to audit class(es) must notify their advisors at the time of registration and their instructor(s) upon entry into the class(es).
 Audit cannot be changed to credit or credit to audit after the deadline for adding courses.

-Adding Courses, Dropping Courses, and Withdrawing From the College
+Adding and Dropping Courses, Withdrawing from Courses, and Withdrawing From the College

-Students who find it necessary to add or drop courses or withdraw from college should confer with their instructors and advisors.
+Students who find it necessary to add or drop courses, withdraw from courses, or withdraw from college should confer with their instructors and advisors.
 Forms are secured from the advisors or the Registrar’s Office, and withdrawals must be signed by an advisor or the Dean of Student Services.

 Courses may be added during the add period with advisor approval.
 Adding courses after the add period through the 10% point of the course requires the instructor’s approval.
 However, after the 10% point of the semester, courses may be added with the recommendation of the instructor and the division dean and with the approval of the Vice President of Instruction.

-For courses dropped or withdrawals from the College prior to or at the 10% point of the semester, no grade is awarded.
+For courses dropped prior to or at the 10% point of the semester, no grade is awarded.
 The course does not appear on the student’s permanent record.

-After the 10% point, students who officially drop or withdraw receive a grade of a “W.”
+After the 10% point, students who withdraw from a course receive a grade of a “W.”

 CEEB Advanced Placement Program